hapax/hapax.github.io/assets/patterns.md

 yield complete knowledge.
 The deep patterns --- the structures themselves, with *all* the regularities manifest by virtue of that structure --- remain unseen.
-We arrive at a new metapattern:
+We arrive at another metapattern:

 ---